r-geoflow/geoflow/doc/metadata_data.md

 	* *`csv`* for CSV table object
 	* *`gpkg`* for geopackage object
 	* *`other`* for other type of files
+* **workspace**: name of target workspace to connect and upload to remote storage (can also be specified in json configuration).
+To declare this parameter in data column of entites sheet you must indicate the name or path of workspace followed by the type of software  with `@` key.
+Two softwares can be invoke :`geoserver`,`d4storagehub`. e.g.`workspace:MyWorkspace@geoserver`

 <u>Enrich the data content</u>